antoniogweb/PHP2xAI/PHP2XAI/15-simd-and-eigen.md

 # 15. SIMD and Eigen migration

-This chapter describes the current C++ acceleration paths. `EIGEN` is a CPU provider: it uses Eigen row-major maps for supported dense operations and lets Eigen and the compiler use the SIMD instruction set available on the build machine.
+This chapter describes the current C++ execution providers. `EIGEN` is a CPU provider: it uses Eigen row-major maps for supported dense operations and lets Eigen and the compiler use the SIMD instruction set available on the build machine.
 It is not a GPU provider.
+The C++ build requires C++20 because dtype dispatch uses a templated lambda.

 The PHP graph format and Tensor API are shared by the PHP runtime, the native C++ runtime, and the Eigen C++ runtime.
 Selecting Eigen changes only the C++ kernel implementation when an Eigen override exists.